adapter-hub/adapters/adapter_docs/training.md

 See [below for more information](#adaptertrainer).

 Technically, this change is not required as no changes to the training loop are required for training adapters.
-However, `AdapterTrainer` e.g. provides better support for checkpointing and reloading adapter weights.
+However, `AdapterTrainer` e.g., provides better support for checkpointing and reloading adapter weights.

 ### Step E - Start training

 The rest of the training procedure does not require any further changes in code.

 You can find the full version of the modified training script for GLUE at [run_glue.py](https://github.com/Adapter-Hub/adapter-transformers/blob/master/examples/pytorch/text-classification/run_glue.py) in the `examples` folder of our repository.
-We also adapted [various other example scripts](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/pytorch) (e.g. `run_glue.py`, `run_multiple_choice.py`, `run_squad.py`, ...) to support adapter training.
+We also adapted [various other example scripts](https://github.com/Adapter-Hub/adapter-transformers/tree/master/examples/pytorch) (e.g., `run_glue.py`, `run_multiple_choice.py`, `run_squad.py`, ...) to support adapter training.

 To start adapter training on a GLUE task, you can run something similar to: